 - Schedule Slip: This happened to "Just The Two of Us; Cowboy Max".
 It was originally supposed to air as part of the second season, but some PBS affiliates pulled it before airing.
 It wound up airing nationwide on April 1, 2005.

-- Screwed by the Lawyers: The show is one of four Sesame Workshop series not to air on HBO note due to legal issues involving the rights to the songs in the Dragon Tunes segments (and most likely Sony's involvement note ).
+- Screwed by the Lawyers: The show is one of three Sesame Workshop series not to air on HBO note due to legal issues involving the rights to the songs in the Dragon Tunes segments (and most likely Sony's involvement note ).
 This problem was averted when Netflix had the show, as they split the stories into individual segments.
 (Fridge Logic suggests that Sesame Workshop could just easily re-record the Dragon Tunes with different musicians and singers to avoid having to shell out for the original version).
 As for the music CDs, yeah, long out of print.

 - What Could Have Been